Provisionally Mid-2021, Schedule TBC

 Online and local cluster training hubs (TBC) in Southern Africa

 An introduction into agroforestry systems, the course will be aimed at participants who have basic natural science and land management knowledge (forestry, agriculture, biology etc.).
 The course aims to introduce agroforestry systems as an innovative and flexible approach to land management and introduce methods of studying such systems

 Lectures, invited speakers, Q&A, ask the author sessions, discussion, training events in local cluster hubs

 Participants are expected to be able to assess various examples of agroforestry systems and work within them to understand the dynamics and interactions that occur between tree, crop and/or livestock in both physical and social realms.
 It is intended that such an introduction into the topic will inspire continued learning within this field of research.

-MSc and PhD students and early-stage researchers (maximum 3 years since PhD graduation) from southern Africa (South Africa, Namibia, Mozambique, Zambia and Malawi) with basic knowledge in natural sciences and land management
+MSc and PhD students and early-stage researchers from SADC countries with basic knowledge in natural sciences and land management

 The language of instruction is English.